QIICR/dcmqi/docs/user_guide/paramap2itkimage.md

 # paramap2itkimage

-`paramap2itkimage` can be used to convert a parametric map provided in any of the formats supported by ITK, such as NRRD or NIFTI, as a DICOM Parametric Map image object.
+`paramap2itkimage` can be used to convert a DICOM Parametric Map Image object into itk image format including the generation of a json file holding meta information.

 * `--inputFileName`: file name of the DICOM parametric map image
 * `--outputDirName`: directory for storing parametric map as NRRD file and meta information in json file format